 4.9 Multilayer Pool Technology

-The technology has allowed the production of quality board and is considered key to success in military, communication and other fields that rely on multilayer PCBs.
+The technology has allowed the production of quality boards and is considered key to military, communication, and other fields that rely on multilayer PCBs.

-The technology enables the manufacturers to fabricate PCBs from materials such as flex, Teflon, and polyimide allowing the customers to fulfill their PCB needs.
+The technology enables the manufacturers to fabricate PCBs from materials such as flex, Teflon, and polyimide, allowing them to fulfill their PCB needs.